cllckn/software-testing/Module2/README.md

 ~~~

-## Test Cases, Assertions, and Test Suites
+## Test Cases, Assertions, Parameterized Tests and Test Suites
+### Test Case

-### Test Case: A single scenario to test a specific behavior of a method.
+A test case is a single scenario that tests a specific behavior or functionality of a unit (e.g., a method or class).
+It typically consists of:

+    Input: The data or conditions provided to the unit.

+    Execution: The action or method being tested.

+    Expected Output: The result or behavior that should occur.

+    Assertion: A check to verify that the actual output matches the expected output.

 In a test case there are 3 divisions:

     Arrange: Set up the initial conditions (initialize a Product object with 10 units in stock).

     Act: Perform the action to test (reduce stock by 3).

     Assert: Verify the result (stock should now be 7).

+testReduceStock() function in the code given above is a test case.

 ### Assertions: Used to verify that the actual output matches the expected output.
 The followings are JUnit assertions: